10 of the most popular serial killer true crime documentaries currently on Netflix UK

-Gripping, disturbing and sometimes utterly bizarre, Netflix’s choice of true crime documentaries that centre on some of the universe’s most evil criminals is perhaps unparalleled.
+Gripping, disturbing and sometimes utterly bizarre, Netflix’s choice of true crime documentaries that centre on some of the world’s most evil criminals is perhaps unparalleled.

-Be it morbid curiosity, or a simple desire to find out more details about the crimes committed, the popularity of serial killer documentaries have risen immeasurably – and there’s no better place than Netflix for an abundance of choice.
+Be it morbid curiosity or a desire to find out more details about the crimes committed, the popularity of serial killer documentaries have risen immensely – and there’s no better place than Netflix for an abundance of choice.

-But how do you know which are the most interesting ones to watch?
+But how do you know which are the most informative and respected ones to watch?
 Don’t worry, we’ve got you covered.

-If you’re looking for something new to watch, take a look at our list of the highest rated serial killer true crime series now streaming via Netflix, based on viewer ratings from popular review site Rotten Tomatoes.
+If you’re looking for something new to watch, take a look at our list of the highest-rated serial killer true crime series now streaming on Netflix, based on viewer ratings from popular review site Rotten Tomatoes.

 This list is in no particular order.